MAI CHEN - FOUNDING PARTNER

 In 1989, Mai chaired a Tri-Departmental Ministerial Inquiry into the Policy concerning Women in Combat, and in 2001, she undertook a review of the Privacy Act for the Associate Minister of Justice.
 She was the Special Advisor to Rt Hon Jenny Shipley for the 1995 Beijing Women’s Conference.
 She won the Irving Oberman Memorial Award for the best Human Rights thesis at Harvard Law School in 1988 on the Treaty of Waitangi and Maori rights.

-She has appeared before a range of fora including the Court of Appeal in New Zealand and the Cook Islands, the High Court, the Commerce Commission, the Regulations Review Committee and other select committees, the Broadcasting Standards Authority, the Apple & Pear Export Consents Committee, the Electoral Commission, and the Waitangi Tribunal.
+Mai has appeared before a range of fora including the Supreme Court, the Court of Appeal in New Zealand and the Cook Islands, the High Court, the Commerce Commission, the Regulations Review Committee and other select committees, the Broadcasting Standards Authority, the Apple & Pear Export Consents Committee, the Electoral Commission, the Waitangi Tribunal and the Real Estate Agents Authority.
 Her appearances include:

-- Unison Networks Ltd v Commerce Commission 1 NZLR 42 (SC);
+- Unison Networks Ltd v Commerce Commission 1 NZLR 42 (SCNZ)

-- Attorney-General v Unitec Institute of Technology and Anor 1 NZLR 750 (CA);
+- Attorney-General v Unitec Institute of Technology 1 NZLR 750 (CA)

 Mai has advised in the following ways: